Dosugamea/CFS/README.md

 attempt our public server at `prod.customfe.su`

-**REQUIRE LLSIF Japanese 5.0.2 Client, with public key modified** (No we will never provide or tell how to make one).
+**REQUIRE LLSIF Japanese 5.0.2 Client, with public key modified** (We will never provide or tell the method how to make one).

 We only supported the JP client which above the 5.0.2

-# Aggrement
+# Agreement

 The project is developed by the enthusiasts of personal behavior, does not contain any commercial use, the code is closed source code, must comply with the code confidentiality agreement.
 If the user uses any of the items in the other project and leaks the source code, we will close your access and request to stop using it.